ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 and dispensing eyewear, less than half have formal

+certification or licensure.
 U.S. Department of Labor

-It's time to end the lecture-only-training of Opticians.
+It's time to end the lecture-only training of Opticians.

-order to re-
+in order to

 humanize the dispensing of prescription eyewear,